apratim-mishra/energy_forecast/README.md

 Preprocessing includes imputing missing data as well as removing outliers/anomalies that affect overall label value or trends in the case of time series forecasting.
 In our case, this would amount to figuring out anomalies in building data or site data or meter data or weather data that has a major effect in overall trend for our label.

-Final modelling is done on a subset of the dataset post processing and evaluated on RMSLE.
+Final modelling is done on a subset of the dataset and evaluated on RMSLE.

 Feature engineering methods:
 - removing some features and evaluating models